Qiskit/ecosystem/docs/project_overview.md

 We store each member of the ecosystem as a TOML file under [`ecosystem/resources/members`](https://github.com/qiskit-community/ecosystem/blob/main/ecosystem/resources/members);
 these are the files you should edit when adding / updating members to the ecosystem.
-Access to this file is handled through the [`DAO`](https://github.com/qiskit-community/ecosystem/blob/main/ecosystem/daos/dao.py) class.
+Access to these files is handled programmatically through the [`DAO`](https://github.com/qiskit-community/ecosystem/blob/main/ecosystem/daos/dao.py) class.